NEONScience/NEON-Data-Skills/tutorials/R/veg-structure-chm/veg_structure_and_chm.md

 0.428952897424419

 There are a lot of points clustered on the 1-1 line, but there is also a cloud of points above the line, where the measured height is lower than the canopy height model at the same coordinates.
 This makes sense, because we made no attempt to filter out the understory.
-There are likely many plants measured in the veg structure data that are not at the top of the canopy, and the CHM sees only the top of the canopy.
+There are likely many plants measured in the vegetation structure data that are not at the top of the canopy, and the CHM sees only the top surface of the canopy.

 How to exclude understory plants from this analysis?
 Again, there are many possible approaches.
-I'll show two here, one map-centric and one tree-centric.
+We'll try out two, one map-centric and one tree-centric.

-Starting with the map-centric approach: select a pixel size, and aggregate both the veg structure data and the CHM data to find the tallest point in each pixel.
+Starting with the map-centric approach: select a pixel size, and aggregate both the vegetation structure data and the CHM data to find the tallest point in each pixel.
 Let's try this with 10m pixels.

-Start by rounding the coordinates of the veg structure data, to create 10m bins.
+Start by rounding the coordinates of the vegetation structure data, to create 10m bins.
 Use `floor()` instead of `round()` so each tree ends up in the pixel with the same numbering as the raster pixels (the rasters/pixels are numbered by their southwest corners).